-Soon aftwrwards John Patchett left Charlbury to pursue his career elsewhere and the group was run by an acting committee.
+Soon afterwards John Patchett left Charlbury to pursue his career elsewhere and the group was run by an acting committee.

 In 1991 a constitution was drawn up and the committee proceeded on a formal basis.

-In 1996 the namewas changed to Charlury Art Society as it was felt that many people interested in art wanted to join but thought the group was only for painters.
+In 1996 the name was changed to Charlbury Art Society as it was felt that many people interested in art wanted to join but thought the group was only for painters.